CS-SI/eodag/docs/getting_started_guide/register.rst

 * ``earth_search_cog``: no authentication needed.

-* ``wekeo``: you need an access token to authenticate and to accept terms and conditions with it:
+* ``wekeo_sentinel``: you need an access token to authenticate and to accept terms and conditions with it:

   * Create an account on `WEkEO <https://www.wekeo.eu/register>`__